 - Inspect the fan and fan inlet.
 This should be done daily.
 Look for debris buildup that can cause vibration and result in bearing and drive line damage.
 The fan should be replaced at the first sign of machine vibration.
 When it is time to replace the fan, the drive line should also be replaced with new bearings to keep it fresh and up-to-date.

-- Inspect & replace air seals.
-All rubber seals that are associated with the fan inlet, intake tubes and doors of the hopper, should be replaced as they become worn to allow a tight seal for optimum vacuum.
+- Inspect and replace air seals.
+All rubber seals that are associated with the fan inlet, intake tubes and doors of the hopper should be replaced as they become worn to allow a tight seal for optimum vacuum.
 All rubber seals should be replaced routinely.

-- Inspect & adjust the sweeping head.
+- Inspect and adjust the sweeping head.
 On all air sweepers the sweeping head is considered the most important part of the machine.
-Any time the sweeping head is out of adjustment, the sweeper performance will decline dramatically.
-A bent or twisted sweeping head will be very difficult to adjust.
-And considering it is the most important part, it should be kept in alignment and the rubber skirts replaced when it is no longer possible to be adjusted.
+Any time the sweeping head is out of adjustment the sweeper performance will decline dramatically.
+A bent or twisted sweeping head will be very difficult to adjust, and since it is the most important part it should be kept in alignment and the rubber skirts replaced when it is no longer possible to be adjusted.

 - Inspect the rubber skirts daily.
-The rubber skirts reach the ground, so make sure they are sealing to the ground to create optimum vacuum.
+The rubber skirts reach the ground, so make sure they are sealing to the ground creating optimum vacuum.
 The rubber skirts should be replaced when it is no longer possible to achieve a good seal on the ground.